evtimovr/missing_data_techniques_RI/README.md

 ### Dependencies

 For the results on the Master Thesis R 4.1.2 was used.

-Does a repository have information on dependencies or instructions on how to set up the environment?
+There is dependence on the "miceMNAR" package that is currently not available on CRAN.
+It has to be manually downloaded and installed from https://cran.r-project.org/src/contrib/Archive/miceMNAR/.

 ### Setup